bazaaer/AiJournalist/README.md

 This project is a couple of python scripts that work together to generate a news article based on the output of a rss (feed)[].
 The project is divided into two main parts:

 - The first part is the `api.py` script.
+This script contains all the functions and prompt engineering for calling the chatgpt api.
+- The second part is the `upload.py` script.
+This script contains functions to upload the generated article to the hosted wordpress website.
-This script fetches a set amount of recent articles from the rss feed and checks if they are in the `generated_articles.json` file.
+- The `main.py` script fetches a set amount of recent articles from the rss feed and checks if they are in the `generated_articles.json` file.
 If they are not, it generates an image that is politically neutral and a news article based on the article's content.
 The article is then saved in the `generated_articles.json` file.
-- The second part is the `upload.py` script.
-This script uploads the generated article to the hosted wordpress website.

 The project is then ran as main.py.
 Which keeps checking if the rss feed has new articles and if it does, it generates an article and uploads it to the website.